yuukinajima/bootstrap.scss/README.md

-BOOTSTRAP.scss
+bootstrap.scss
 =================

-BOOTSTRAP.scss is port of **Twitter Bootstrap**'s LESS to SCSS.
-BOOTSTRAP.scss entirely ports Twitter Bootstrap.
+bootstrap.scss is port of **Twitter Bootstrap**'s LESS to SCSS in it's entirety.

 SCSS stands for "Sassy CSS".
 More info can be found at http://sass-lang.com/

-Twitter Bootstrap is a website layout kickstarter with nice layouts for just about anything you can think of.
+**"Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
+It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more."**
-Please see the following for more info on Twitter Bootstrap:
+Please see the following for more info:

 + http://twitter.github.com/bootstrap
 + https://github.com/twitter/bootstrap/blob/master/README.md